Chen Xiwo

 Despite his early difficulties being published in his homeland, Chen’s writing has now received widespread recognition there.
 One of his major novels, “Exile”, won the eighth HuangChangXian Literature Prize.
 Other books, including “Irritation”, which has also been translated into French, helped gain Chen the fourth Fujian Flowers award for outstanding literary works.

-Chen’x most recent book, a story collection called I’m Hurt, was published to great acclaim in 2014.
+Chen’x outstanding story collection called I’m Hurt, was published to great acclaim in 2014.

 Dissident Voice